Flutterwave MCP server

 TypeScript

-The MCP Flutterwave server provides a suite of tools for AI assistants to interact with Flutterwave's payment platform, enabling transaction verification, payment link generation, retry mechanisms, and more through the Model Context Protocol.
+The MCP Flutterwave server enables AI assistants like Claude to interact directly with the Flutterwave payment platform, providing tools to manage transactions, create payment links, retry failed transactions, and handle customer support inquiries through the Model Context Protocol (MCP).

 Installation